lokefu/Text_Summarization_using_Transformer-XL/README.md

 To use the program, run the `demo.py` script: (make sure that you have downloaded all the files and folders)

 ```
-streamlit run app.py
+streamlit run demo.py
 ```

-This will start the Streamlit app and open it in your default web browser.
-The program will prompt you to enter the input text.
-You can then enter some text to summarize and click the "Summarize" button to generate a summary.
-The generated summary will be displayed in a stylized summary box.
+This will prompt the Streamlit app to start.
+The text summarization webpage will automatically be opened in your default web browser.
+You can then enter a long passage in the text box  and click the "Summarize" button to generate a summary.
+The generated summary will be displayed below the input text box.
 This demo is supported by our checkpoint through fine-tuning.

+You can expand the "Text Summarization Histories" section to check previous and recent summaries.
+You can also download the summaries in a .txt file.

 To get your own checkpoint, re-train the `model.py` script: (make sure that you have downloaded all the files and folders and you have downloaded the datasets from the link)